 Folders can also be referred to as Spaces, these spaces may be user-specific, all folders or shared folders for a certain group of users.
 Managing access to reports for a group of users can also be done using the folders functionality.
 Read more about folders here.

-User attributes let you manage the row-level access of the models.
+Row Level Security lets you manage the row-level access of the models.
 It lets you restrict users to access only the relevant part of the table.
 For example, you can restrict users in Karnataka to access the sales data only relevant to Karnataka from the sales table.
-Read more about User attributes here.
+Read more about Row-level Security here.

 If there are a large number of users and their permissions are maintained within your own database, you can map those users and permissions in Sprinkle automatically.
 Sprinkle has an upload service, for uploading user keys and user attributes.
 If the user has user keys and/or user attributes in their data sources and these are frequently updated, then the user can make use of this service to schedule them.
 Read about the procedure to sync users here.